365-day return policy

 Split ends in the beard are a problem – more so as your beard grows longer.
 They make your beard look frizzy and unkempt… which probably isn’t the look you’re going for.
 Beyond looking messy, you’ll know you have split ends when your beard suddenly starts to feel rough and scratchy.

 There are several reasons for split-ends, but they all come down to weak or dry hair.
-Diagnosing and fixing the underlying cause takes time, so don’t be disappointed if the situation isn’t remedied overnight.
+Diagnozing and fixing the underlying cause takes time, so don’t be disappointed if the situation isn’t remedied overnight.

 The main reasons for beard split ends are: